sibson/vncdotool/docs/library.rst

     except TimeoutError:
         print('Timeout when capturing screen')

-In case of too many timeout errors, it is recommended to reset the client connection via the `disconnect` and `connect` methods.
+In case of too many timeout errors, it is recommended to reset the client connection via the `disconnect` and :func:`~vncdotool.api.connect` methods.

 The :class:`vncdotool.client.VNCDoToolClient` supports the context manager protocol.